'Somebody was wrong.' Texas shooting victim's father demands accountability over police delays at school

 Inside, an 18-year-old gunman shot and killed 19 children and two teachers, a bloodbath that cost the life of Garza's 10-year-old daughter, Amerie Jo.

-Now after the new conference authorities gave Friday, revealing that the first officers entered the school more than an hour before the gunman was killed, Garza said he's in "disbelief."
+Now after the news conference authorities gave Friday, revealing that the first officers entered the school more than an hour before the gunman was killed, Garza said he's in "disbelief."

 "It doesn't take a genius to figure out that it just took too long to get in there and, you know, had they gotten there sooner, and someone would have taken immediate action, we might have more of those children here today," he told CNN.
 "Including my daughter."